Lady Seated at a Virginal

 Lady Seated at a Virginal (Dutch: Zittende virginaalspeelster), also known as Young Woman Seated at a Virginal, is a genre painting created by the Dutch Golden Age painter Johannes Vermeer in about 1670–1672 and now in the National Gallery, London.

 Lady Seated at a Virginal

-Another painting, probably also by Johannes Vermeer known as A Young Woman Seated at the Virginals, belongs to a private collection shows also a young woman seated at a virginal.
-This painting and Lady Seated at a Virginal are quite separate works and are each known by alternate names and confusion between those two pieces may exist.
+Another painting, probably also by Johannes Vermeer and known as A Young Woman Seated at the Virginals, also shows a young woman seated at a virginal.
+That painting and the Lady Seated at a Virginal are quite separate works.
+As each is also known by alternate names, the two may be confused with one another.